bengen343/superset-on-gcp-cloud-run/README.md

  Make sure the ```GOOGLE_CLOUD_PROJECT``` variable in ```./.env``` is set to match whatever you've chosen for your project name.
 Note that this value needs to be used in the ```SUPERSET_CONNECTION_NAME``` and ```SUPERSET_CONECTION_SECRET``` variables as well, so replace that portion of those strings as well now.

 ### Configure Google Consent Screen
 Our deployment is designed to allow any user from your Google-based organization to access Superset.
-In otherwords, if their email contains '@yourorganization.com' they'll be able to sign in.
+In other words, if their email contains '@yourorganization.com' they'll be able to sign in.
 To do this we'll need to configure a few things in the Google Cloud Console before proceeding.
 1. From Google Console Home type 'APIs & Services' and choose that section.
 2. Choose 'OAuth Consent Screen' from the left-hand menu.
 3. Select 'Internal' and click **Create**.